Courses that fulfill

 *MUSE 115 ART: CONTEXT AND MEANING — PART ONE (3 credits)

 Presents an introduction of world architecture, painting and sculpture from prehistoric times to the 14th century.
 Draws from a variety of academic disciplines and is designed to increase appreciation and understanding of art as it relates to its cultural context.
 Develops critical thinking and analytical skills in response to visual experience.
-(A-TH, D-I)
+(D-I)

 *MUSE 116 ART: CONTEXT AND MEANING — PART TWO (3 credits)

 Presents an introduction of world architecture, painting and sculpture from the Renaissance to the present.
 Draws from a variety of academic disciplines and is designed to increase appreciation and understanding of art as it relates to its cultural context.
 Develops critical thinking and analytical skills in response to visual experience.
 Also listed as ART 116.
-(A-TH, D-I)
+(D-I)

 MUSE 123 INTRODUCTION TO NATURAL HISTORY MUSEUM COLLECTIONS MANAGEMENT (2 credits)